meme8383/school-bot-demo/README.md

 # File Explanation:

-bot.py - The bot python code
+bot.py - The bot python code.

-classes.csv - A numbered list of classes at the school - not much functionality in current version
+classes.csv - A numbered list of classes at the school - not much functionality in current version.

-users.csv - A list of users, including various information
+users.csv - A list of users, with Discord ID, a list of classes, IRL names, grades, and guest status.

+requirements.txt - A list of packages and versions.
+These may be very outdated.

+token.txt - The bot token.
+Currently empty.

 This project is no longer being updated.
 Many methods being used are inefficient and basic.
 This was my first real project, don't judge too hard.